A former Menlo Park City School District employee is scheduled for arraignment today on 12 counts of child molestation.

 "(Computer technicians) are not assigned duties that would require them to be alone with children without the presence of a credentialed teacher," he wrote in the advisory, and noted that the suspect had no criminal record before or during his employment with the district.

-The 10-year-old victim was not a student in the school district, according to the advisory.
+The 10-year-old victim was not a student within the school district, according to the advisory.

 The Sheriff's Office asks that anyone with information regarding this investigation contact Det.
 Sgt.
 Bryan Raffaelli at 363-4058 or the Sheriff's Office anonymous tip line at (800) 547-2700.